 Unless we are working with external or mobile lighting sources, still photographers are constrained by the natural light inherent at the scene.
 While keeping in mind our desired backdrop or stage, we can always move our subjects into the best light.
 For example, placing our subjects near north facing windows has always been a favorite of natural light portrait photographers.
 Or we can move our subjects into stronger light, rendering one half of their face into darkness for added dramatic effect.

 Again, I won’t go into too much detail about light – as there are entire books written on this subject.
 But given that photography is essentially “writing with light,” you would be well served to learn as much as you can about how light can affect mood, or change the essence of our subjects.
 Through a better understanding of the qualities of light (such as intensity, quality, direction, balance, etc.), we will be better equipped to take advantage of this light when we see it, using it to our advantage.

-Guideline of Thirds: Yes, rule of thirds is an essential part of photography 101 – so I won’t get into this too much.
+Rule of Thirds: Yes, rule of thirds is an essential part of photography 101 – so I won’t get into this too much.
 Assuming you know what this is, and as it relates only to cinematic portraits, the eyes should be positioned at the intersection sweet spot: the top left sweet spot (with left eye) if they are looking towards the right side of the frame, the top right sweet spot (with right eye) if they are looking towards the left of the frame.
-Of course, guideline of thirds can be applied to any subject.

 For the sake of this article, I will call it a guideline, because it is not a hard and fast rule under all circumstances.
 Somewhat related to this concept is the golden ratio (the divine proportion), although I’ll let you look that one up (sidebar: the golden ratio is frequently found in nature and was used by classic painters throughout the ages).